david4096/huggingface-rdf-paper/paper/paper.md

 Due to the sequential nature of data retrieval, loading the data was time-consuming.
 Only one dataset Croissant file could be retrieved at a time, extending the loading time to several hours.
 Managing this process carefully was crucial to minimize delays.

-After obtaining the JSON-LD metadata, it was converted to RDF Turtle format using the `rdflib` library[UnknownUnknown-wz]. `rdflib` enabled parsing of JSON-LD and serialization into Turtle format, ensuring compatibility with RDF standards.
+After obtaining the JSON-LD metadata, it was converted to RDF Turtle format using the `rdflib` library[@UnknownUnknown-wz]. `rdflib` enabled parsing of JSON-LD and serialization into Turtle format, ensuring compatibility with RDF standards.

 ## Loading into a Triple Store

-The RDF data was loaded into a triple store using two solutions: Qlever [Bast2017-mj] and Apache Jena Fuseki[UnknownUnknown-fa].
+The RDF data was loaded into a triple store using two solutions: Qlever [@Bast2017-mj] and Apache Jena Fuseki[@UnknownUnknown-fa].
 These tools were chosen for their robust support for RDF data and SPARQL querying capabilities.

 | Classes |
 | :---- |